DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_2_Passover.md

    - Write down some family traditions you have, or holidays you celebrate, and why are they important?
    - Have you heard stories of traditions your parents did?
 Do you remember any family members who died, or have your parents talked about people who came before?
 If so, write them down too.
    - Share and discuss.
-- **Teacher notes / Tips:**  I'm estimating about 15 minutes for the movies.
+- **Teacher notes / Tips:**
+   - I'm estimating about 15 minutes for the movies.
 15-20 minutes for the discussion and activity.
 You might need to take the lead on the discussion.
 And then 10-15 minutes of free time.
+   - If the kids ask more about Jewish beliefs, you can tell them about Rabbi Hillel, who lived around the time of Jesus.
+You'll also have to explain what a rabbi is and what the Torah is.
+Rabbi Hillel said:
+     > 'That Which Is Hateful to You, Do Not Do to Your Fellow!
+That is the Whole Torah; The Rest is Interpretation'
+     > This is another way to word the Golden Rule.
 - **Passport Location:**
 - **Resources / Books / Handouts:**
 - **TODOs / follow-up:**